-- Projects which are mainly focused around other areas e.g. health, education or the environment and that only have a very small arts component
+- Projects that are mainly focused on other areas e.g. health, education or the environment and that only have a very small arts component

 - Arts projects in schools or other education institutions that are the core business of that institution or that are normally funded through curriculum or operating budgets

 - Ongoing administration or personnel costs that are not related to the specific project Costs for projects already started or completed Travel costs to attend performances or exhibitions in other areas

 - Buying equipment, such as computers, cameras, musical instruments, costumes, lights or uniforms

 - Entry fees for competitions, contests and exams

 - Prize money, awards and judges’ fees for competitions